selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/learn-identity.md

 ![Only built-in fields are shown](assets/identity/04.jpg)

 The rendering of such custom values is, ultimately, up to the UI/dapp makers.
-In the case of PolkadotJS, the team prefers to only show official fields for now.
-If you want to check that the values are still stored, use the [Chain State UI](https://polkadot.js.org/apps/#/chainstate) to query the active account's identity info:
+In the case of SelendraJS, the team prefers to only show official fields for now.
+If you want to check that the values are still stored, use the [Chain State UI](https://portal.selendra.org/#/chainstate) to query the active account's identity info:

 ![Raw values of custom fileds are available on-chain](assets/identity/05.jpg)

 It is up to your own UI or dapp to then do with this data as it pleases.
-The data will remain available for querying via the Polkadot API, so you don't have to rely on the PolkadotJS UI.
+The data will remain available for querying via the Selendra API, so you don't have to rely on the SelendraJS UI.

 You can have a maximum of 100 custom fields.

 ### Format Caveat

 Please note the following caveat: because the fields support different formats, from raw bytes to various hashes, a UI has no way of telling how to encode a given field it encounters.
-The PolkadotJS UI currently encodes the raw bytes it encounters as UTF8 strings, which makes these values readable on screen.
+The SelendraJS UI currently encodes the raw bytes it encounters as UTF8 strings, which makes these values readable on screen.
 However, given that there are no restrictions on the values that can be placed into these fields, a different UI may interpret them as, for example, IPFS hashes or encoded bitmaps.
 This means any field stored as raw bytes will become unreadable by that specific UI.
 As field standards crystallize, things will become easier to use but for now, every custom implementation of displaying user information will likely have to make a conscious decision on the approach to take, or support multiple formats and then attempt multiple encodings until the output makes sense.

 ## Registrars